1. The auditor explicitly excluded very important subjects from the scope of the audit, for instance:

 2) verify that there are no transactions not included in the block chain.”

 Sub 1): Our own investigations reveal that the OneCoin “Blockchain” is internally consistent, by which we mean:

-- There is a continuous chain of Blocks, connected by “next” and “previous” hyperlinks, which can be browsed through back and forth from the very first “genesis block” with Block height #0 until the most recently created Block.
+- There is a continuous chain of Blocks, connected by “next” and “previous” hyperlinks, which can be browsed through back and forth from the very first “genesis block” with Block Height #0 until the most recently created Block.

-- Each block contains 1 and only 1 transaction with 50,000 newly “mined” OneCoins (the mining process is fake though).
+- Each block contains 1 and only 1 transaction with 50,000 newly “mined” OneCoins (the mining process is completely fake though).

 - We never found an Output amount that was used more than once as an Input amount in later Transactions.
 In general cryptocurrency terms: there are no “double spends” (permanent double spends are illegal by definition in any cryptocurrency, double spends may only exist temporarily).